Finspire13/RL-Surgical-Gesture-Segmentation/README.md

 The code is tested on the three tasks of JIGSAWS dataset (Video and sensor data for the suturing.
 Only sensor data for the knot-tying and the needle-passing).

 We use the same data features and splits as [Colin Lea](https://github.com/colincsl/TemporalConvolutionalNetworks).
-Request for the data and split files from Colin and put them into folder *raw_features* and *splits*.
+Request for the data and split files from Colin and put them into folder *./raw_features* and *./splits*.

 We also test on other datasets such as 50Salads and GTEA but do not formally benchmark or claim any results.